-An estate plan is more than just drawing up a will.
-It also involves formalising how you want to be looked after (medically and financially) if something happens to you, or if you’re unable to make your own decisions later in life.
-Your estate plan will also clarify how you want your assets to be protected during your lifetime and distributed after your death.
+An estate plan involves drawing up a will, but also much more.
+It involves formalising how you want to be looked after (medically and financially) if you’re unable to make your own decisions later in life, as well as documenting how you want your assets to be protected while you’re alive and distributed after you pass away.

 How does an estate plan help?

 One of the benefits of a solid estate plan is you can formalise your wishes in writing.
 This can help if someone challenges what you said you wanted after you pass away, or if you’re unable to speak for yourself.